HybridTier: an Adaptive and Lightweight CXL-Memory Tiering System: Methodology

 \subsection{CXL Emulation}

-While recent studies have revealed performance characteristics of real CXL-memory devices (CXL 1.1 specification) \cite{uiuc_cxl}, these devices are not commercially available on the market.
-We use a remote NUMA node on a two-socket system to emulate the performance of CXL because it is the most accurate performance emulation methodology we are aware of \cite{tpp, pond}.
+While recent studies have revealed performance characteristics of real CXL-memory devices (CXL 1.1 specification)~\cite{uiuc_cxl}, many of these CXL devices are not commercially available on the market.
+Similar to recent works~\cite{tpp, pond, memtis}, we use a remote NUMA node on a two-socket system to emulate CXL.
+The emulated CXL memory has idle latency of 124ns and bandwidth of 34 GB/s, similar to reported in a recent work~\cite{uiuc_cxl}.
 Each socket has a 16-core Intel Xeon 4314 processor and 512GB of DDR4 memory.
-Memory attached to the remote NUMA node emulates CXL-memory.
-The application runs on the CPUs of the local NUMA node.
-To adjust the local:CXL memory ratio, we use the \texttt{memmap} kernel parameter to disable portions of DRAM on the local NUMA node.

-We emulate two CXL configurations.
-These configurations follow the CXL latency and bandwidth numbers reported in a recent work \cite{uiuc_cxl}.
-CXL-1 emulates a fast, high-bandwidth CXL memory system, and CXL-2 emulates a slower, low-bandwidth CXL system.
-The faster emulated CXL in CXL-1 is based on enabling full memory channels (8) on the NUMA node.
-And, the reduction in bandwidth in CXL-2 is achieved by reducing the number of memory channels to 1 in the remote NUMA node.
-Figure \ref{fig:mem_perf} shows the latency and bandwidth of the emulation measured using Intel Memory Latency Checker \cite{mlc}.
-These numbers are similar to the fast and slow CXL devices reported in a recent work \cite{uiuc_cxl}.

-The evaluation (Section \ref{sec:eval}) will focus on CXL-1, as future CXL systems are projected to have high bandwidth.
-We evaluate CXL-2 in Section \ref{sec:diff_cxl} to examine \projectname{}'s capability of accurate and low-overhead tiering at low bandwidth.
+The application runs only on local NUMA node CPUs.